abotiamnot/c3g_fin/module_helpers/README.md

-The following set of scripts were written under the project, which's agenda was to generate an automated method to maintain the current software stack.
+The following set of scripts were written under the project, which's agenda was to generate an automated method to maintain the C3G's software stack.

 The independent scripts in the following project are -